megaease/easeagent-test-demo/README.md

 # easeagent-test-demo

-The test demos for easeagent, each module can be compiled and run independently to test a specific plugin or feature
+Test demos for easeagent, each module can be compiled and run independently to test a specific plugin or feature

 ## Develop